Mihlayonke/Varsity_Pharmacy_Windows_Form/README.md

 and supplier.

 The whole project will take about approximately 7-8 months to complete.
-The tools to develop this system will be MS Visio to estimate time and have better time management, Visual Studio to develop the whole system, and MS SQL Server Management Studio to store data of the system.
+The tools to develop this system will be MS Project to estimate time and have better time management, MS Visual Studio to develop the whole system, MS Visio for diagrams drawings, and MS SQL Server Management Studio to store data of the system.